saurik/mempodroid/README.md

 That said, _I_ found it interesting, and I seriously burst out laughing when I read the article by Jason A. Donenfeld, as I found this particular exploit to simply be "that awesome".
 There is also always the possibility that there might actually be a device out there where this ends up being useful, so I figured I'd throw it up on GitHub.

+*Update*: Apparently, the ASUS Transformer Prime runs ICS (4.0.3 as of yesterday), which this project manages to root.
+While Android itself is open, many of the devices that use it are not, and the Transformer Prime has a locked bootloader, making exploits such as this required to install custom software. :( Big thanks goes out to @alpharevx!

 Some Details
 ------------